 Subsistence farming provides cassava, coconuts, papayas, limes and spinach for the families’ consumption.
 Most other food items must be bought with what little money the family can scrape together.
 This difficult lifestyle affects families’ diets and health negatively.

 There has only been limited development of natural and human resources in Zanzibar, which has lagged behind that of the mainland.
 Zanzibar – known internationally as the Spice Island – has a rich cultural heritage and is set within a physical environment of considerable natural beauty.
 Zanzibar’s island setting provides a wonderful contrast to the mainland, which is known for its wildlife parks.
 There has been a significant amount of investment from Europe and South Africa in hotel development, but unfortunately without sufficient complementary development in the indigenous tourism sector.

 Rural communities – especially young people – are increasingly excluded from the benefits of tourism.
 Rural youth drawn by the ‘glamour’ of tourism realistically have very little chance of benefiting formally and are forsaking education for casual, menial labour in hotels.
 Work tends to be casual and seasonal, leading to a further increase in the numbers of disaffected young people.
 Although concern has been expressed and the problem acknowledged little action has been taken to improve the educational and employment opportunities for rural people.
-It is the hope of The Happy Africa Foundation that we will be able to play a part in educating and assisting the people of Jambiani village.
+It is the hope of The African Impact Foundation that we will be able to play a part in educating and assisting the people of Jambiani village.

 - 2017: We introduced the Washy Washy, Scrub Scrub programme with the aim to practice proper hygiene, including brushing teeth and washing hands which will help reduce the issues of stomach infections and the spread of these, as well as teeth decay.